-Taiwan rejects WHO chief’s claim of racist campaign against him amid pandemic
+Taiwan rejects WHO chief’s claim of racist campaign against him

 Tedros declared covid-19 a global pandemic on March 12 — two days after Chinese leader Xi Jinping visited Wuhan to declare a domestic victory over the coronavirus in the city where the outbreak emerged.

-Weeks later, the WHO came under further criticism when Assistant Director-General Bruce Aylward, the Canadian epidemiologist who led a WHO team to inspect China in February, declined to answer a Hong Kong reporter’s question about how Taiwan performed during the pandemic — and at one point hung up the video interview.
+Weeks later, the WHO came under further criticism when Bruce Aylward, a Canadian epidemiologist who led a WHO inspection team to China in February, declined to answer a Hong Kong reporter’s question about how Taiwan performed during the pandemic — and at one point hung up the video interview.

-Despite its lack of WHO membership, Taiwan has carried out some of the most effective epidemic responses in the world, recording fewer than 400 confirmed cases and deaths in the single digits after taking steps early on to ban travel from China and ramp up testing and protective equipment production.
+Despite its lack of WHO membership, Taiwan has carried out some of the world’s most effective responses to the pandemic, recording fewer than 400 confirmed cases and deaths in the single digits after acting early on to ban travel from China and ramp up testing and the production of protective equipment.